automata-network/docs/README.md

-# Automata Documentation
+# Automata Network Documentation

-Welcome to Automata documentation repository.
+This repository has the documentation for [Automata Network](https://ata.network).

-You may also directly view the files in [`/docs`](./docs) directory.
+The docs are written in Markdown and you can directly read it [here](./docs).

 ## Development